 2. Salty snacks rule the day

 In general, we’re conditioned to steer clear of salty foods because they may make us thirsty.
 But when hiking in the desert, eating salty foods actually helps your body retain water.
 The extremely dry air and heat suck water from your body quickly; consuming salts and other electrolytes helps retain water.
 So plan on packing plenty of dried fruits, candy bars, jerky, and trail mix.
 It is suggested on the hottest days to take a salt tab hourly.
+Check out our 3, 5, and 7 day backpacking meal plans for inspiration.

 3. Sunscreen with high SPF and moisturizer matter